 Sure, it’s a stunningly beautiful national park, but it’s also an epic playpark where nature provides the thrills.
 From mountain climbs up our highest mountain, Snowdon, to cycling through Coed Y Brenin forest, everything on offer here makes the most of the great outdoors.

-If you’re okay with heights, make sure you go to Zip World Penrhyn Quarry, a 100mph zip wire over a quarry lake at Bethesda.
-Or, head over to Zip World Titan, the largest zip zone in the world set among the Llechwedd slate quarries at Blaenau Ffestiniog.
+Take a ride on a zip wire at Zip World Penrhyn Quarry, a 100mph zip wire over a quarry lake at Bethesda or head over to Zip World Titan, the largest zip zone in the world set among the Llechwedd slate quarries at Blaenau Ffestiniog.
 With four lines on each run, the whole family can experience the thrill at once.

 Over the glorious Menai Strait lies the island of Anglesey, and despite it being separated from the mainland it’s something not to be missed.
 Anglesey Outdoors Centre in Holyhead works perfectly as a base for exploring the area, plus you can arrange coasteering, snorkelling, paddle boarding and more with them.
 Visit Llynnon Mill, the only working windmill in Wales that produces stoneground wholemeal flour, spot sea creatures at Anglesey Sea Zoo or check out Beaumaris Castle, built in the 1300s.

 At the gateway to the Teifi Valley in Mid Wales, Cardigan is a petite town with enough to do for a few days, plus lots of relaxing areas to chill out in.

 For a spot of culture and history, visit Cilgerran Castle, perched above the Teifi Gorge.
 Also, go on a sealife spotting trip that you’ll always remember with A Bay To Remember boats.
 You may see dolphins, porpoises, rare birds or seals.